ipab-slmc/exotica/exotica/doc/Common-Initialization-Step.rst

 initialisation <Manual-Initialisation.html>`__, then go back and do those first.

-If you have done this, the robot properties have been set-up, either through XML or within your C++ or python code.
+If you have done this, the robot properties have been set-up, either through XML or within your C++ or Python code.
 The completed initializers now need to be sent to the appropriate places and the problem sent to the solver.

-In both our XML and coded initializers, we made a problem initializer in the 'problem' variable and the solver in the 'solver' variable.
-These now need to be sent to generic problem and solver
+In both our XML and manually coded initializers, we created a problem initializer in the 'problem' variable and the solver in the 'solver' variable.
+These now need to be sent to generic problem and solver holders:
-holders:

 .. code:: c++